microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

 ## Quick Start

-The application is a simple echo program that tracks the latency of packets between a client and a server.
+The application is a simple echo program that tracks the latency of datagrams between a client and a server.

 ### Using MultipathLatencyAnalyzer